 Once they’ve found and clicked on your job listing, most candidates are going to decide within about 10-15 seconds whether they’re interested in a given position.
 That means you have to catch their attention right at the top!

 Think about your ideal candidate, then consider what kind of lead might catch their eye.
 Specific questions or unique company traits work well here.
 For a software development position, for example, you might ask, “Want to help us the develop the social network of the next decade?”
 Within the first few paragraphs, each subsequent sentence should give a new and interesting nugget of information that makes your ideal candidate want to know more.
-Once you’ve crossed that 1-minute mark of reading time and really have their attention, you can then get into the details of the job—while still conveying the information in a compelling way.
+Once you’ve crossed that one-minute mark of reading time and really have their attention, you can then get into the details of the job—while still conveying the information in a compelling way.

 Writing a compelling job description has as much to do with how you describe the position as what the actual words you say.
 When hiring for a creative position, use a creative and compelling description.
 Are you hiring for a highly technical role?
 Be technical and precise in your language.
 Follow these best practices to set the tone for the candidate you seek.